 It is true that premature ejaculation can have a variety of underlying causes.
-These causes can be physical, psychological, or genetic.
-They may have been present all along, or they could be newly developed.
+These include physical, psychological, and genetic factors.
+They may have been present all along, or they could have been newly developed.
 None of these causes is anything to feel shame or embarrassment over.
-They are incredibly common, and are largely out of a man’s control.

 Take a look at the graph below – it describes the sexual process for men who don’t suffer from PE:

-The main difference between men suffering from PE and those who are not is the ability to extend and maintain the plateau stage.
+The main difference between men suffering from PE and those who do not is the ability to extend and maintain the plateau stage.

-Men without PE know how to identify the upcoming ‘point of no return’ and pace themselves.
+Men without PE know how to identify the upcoming ‘point of no return’ and pace themselves accordingly.
 They use this ability to last longer during sex.

-For a man suffering from PE, this stage is short to non-existent.
-The ejaculation occurs within a short time, mostly before he wanted it to, and with no capability of delaying it.
+For a man suffering from PE, this stage is short or non-existent: the ejaculation occurs within a short period of time.
+The man lacks the tools to prolong ejaculation.

-If you suffer from PE your entire life, your inability to identify the ‘point of no return’ has prevented you from being able to build your sexual stamina!
+If you suffer from lifelong PE (when you have had it your entire life,) your difficulty identifying the ‘point of no return’ has prevented you from being able to build your sexual stamina.

-You can think about it as training for a marathon, you have to know your body, and pay attention to your heart rate, muscles and breathing….
-If you are not in sync with your body, you will probably tire yourself before the end of the run.
+You can think about it as training for a marathon: you have to know your body, and pay attention to your heart rate, muscles and breathing.
+If you are not in sync with your body, you may tire before the end of the run.
 Only after you get to know your body’s responses can you practice running long distances.
-Controlling ejaculation is the same.
+Controlling ejaculation is much the same.

-This is why the key to overcoming PE is to learn to be aware of the feelings you have during sexual arousal, learning to identify your ‘point of no return’, and then use this ability to practice building your stamina.
+This is why the key to overcoming PE is to learn to be aware of the feelings you have during sexual arousal.
+This helps you learn to identify your ‘point of no return’ and then use this ability to practice building your stamina.

 The good news is that our premature ejaculation program contains exercises to teach just that!
-You can read more about them and about our premature ejaculation program by clicking here.
+You can read more about the program by clicking here.

-When a man has sex for the first time, he is so aroused that he ejaculates without fully comprehending what is happening.
+When a man has sex for the first time, he may become so aroused that he ejaculates without being fully aware of what is happening.
 This is natural.
-But with time and exercise, the average man will learn to recognize the feelings of arousal that precede orgasm, which leads to the development of control over the ejaculatory reflex.
+But with time and experience, the average man will learn to recognize the feelings of arousal that precede orgasm, which leads to the development of control over the ejaculatory reflex.